 Where a consumer installation is supplied by a retailer for a part month, the consumption information provided to the allocation agent for that part month will be deemed to be the monthly consumption information for that month supplied by that retailer for that consumer installation.

-If for any reason whatsoever a retailer is not able to comply with the requirements in rules 31.1, 32.1 and 33.1 to provide actual daily energy quantities for a consumer installation in allocation groups 1 or 2, –

-The retailer must provide its best estimate of consumption information to the allocation agent and advise the allocation agent of the fact that it is an estimate under this rule.
+Where a daily metered energy quantity provided in accordance with rules 31.1, 32.1 and 33.1 is not taken from that day’s register reading, the retailer must advise the allocation agent of the fact that it is an estimate.

-Compliance with rule 30.3.1 does not mean that the retailer has complied with the requirement to provide actual daily energy quantities.

 When providing consumption information to the allocation agent in accordance with rules 31, 32 and 33, retailers may identify the transmission services agreement to which the consumption information relates using the contract identifier.